Designed with gamers in mind, this ASUS router offers 3 total WiFi bands and a number of performance optimizations.

 Parental controls are sold as a separate service.

 Impressively fast WiFi.
 Optimized for seamless gaming.
-Allows user to select the best gaming servers available.
+Allows users to select the best gaming servers available.
 Features 4 Ethernet ports.
 Convenient companion app.
 Simple setup.

 May not be worth it if you do not play games online.